 To view the full list of all possible values, click the cell and see the cell properties in the Cell tab of the Solvency II Report Pane.

-After you exit the cell with multiple values, it is automatically re-drawn to display all selected values in a readable form (even though you may have entered only numbers).
+After you exit the cell with multiple values, this cell is automatically re-drawn to display all selected values in a readable form (even though you may have entered only numbers).

 With some tables, you may need to create new rows.
 For example, this is the case for Table S 01.03.01.01 available through the entry point Solvency II 2.3 - Annual Solvency II Reporting Solo.
 You can add new rows using the standard Excel commands or shortcuts.
 Alternatively, you can click the Add Row button in the ribbon.
 For example, to add a new row to Table C 10.02 of the entry point mentioned above, do one of the following: